smarthomeNG/plugins/kostal/README.md

 The data retrieval is done by establishing a network connection to the inverter module and retrieving the status via a HTTP/JSON request.

-You need to configure the host (or IP) address of the inverter module.
+You need to configure the IP address of the inverter module.
-If datastucture=html is used the user and password attributes (user, passwd) can be overwritten, but defaults to the standard credentials.
+If datastructure=html is used the user and password attributes (user, passwd) can be overwritten, but defaults to the standard credentials.

 If datasructure=json is used, no credentials are requred.

 The cycle parameter defines the update interval and defaults to 300 seconds.

-## items.conf
+### items.conf

-### Example
+#### Example

-Example configuration which shows the current status and the current, total and daily power.
-Additionally it shows the volts and watts for the phases.
+Example configuration which shows all supported values, depending on the features of the inverter.

+Example: PIKO 3.0 is a single phase inverter with a single dc-line (dc-string). all DC2, DC3, AC2 and AC3 values would reply a None-value.

+If your communication board has a firmwareversion 5 (datastructure=html), the following values are not displayed in the html-status page and also not available for the plugin.

+dctot_w, dc1_w, dc2_w, dc3_w,
+actot_cos, actot_limitation, ac1_a, ac2_a, ac3_a,
+operationtime_h

+Hint:
+Item names have changed from the previous version of the plugin, so that both types of communication can be configured the same way.

 <pre>
 # items/my.conf